Trusted Resources: People & Places

 Birmingham, Alabama, United States

-Dr. Julie Kanter is the Associate Professor of hematology and oncology and Co-Director of the Comprehensive Sickle Cell Center at the University of Alabama at Birmingham.
+Dr. Julie Kanter is the Associate Professor of hematology and oncology and Director of the Comprehensive Sickle Cell Center at the University of Alabama at Birmingham.
 Her academic focus is on improving the comprehensive care of persons with sickle cell disease throughout the lifespan and clinical and translational research to better understand and address issues in treatment and prevention in sickle cell disease.

 Prior to moving to Alabama, Dr. Kanter was the Director of sickle cell disease research and Associate Professor of Pediatrics at the Medical University of South Carolina.
 Dr. Kanter is very committed to improving outcomes in sickle cell disease and ensuring those outcomes reach the affected individuals.
 She works closely with national partners including the American Society of Hematology and the NIH on both advocacy and research.